Fat bikes are amazingly versatile and super fun to ride. Given there's so much choice, we're on hand to help you find the right one.

-The original fat bike manufacturers didn’t care about weight; their one goal was durability and making sure these bikes could get over any terrain.
+The original fat bike manufacturers didn’t care about weight; their one goal was durability and making sure they could get over any terrain.

 As they have become more mainstream, manufacturers are trying to incorporate some more lightweight features.
 If you are concerned about the weight of your bike (and you probably should be, at least a little,) look for features that add as little weight as possible.

-Aluminum and carbon fiber are good lightweight options for the frame.
-If you want to shave off a few pounds, opting for 4-inch tires rather than excessive 5-inch can help you accomplish that.
+An Aluminum frame or carbon fiber are both good lightweight options for the frame.
+If you want to shave off a few pounds, opting for 4-inch tires rather than excessive 5-inch tires can help you accomplish that.

-With a fat bike, you have more wiggle room with sizing than you would other road bikes or mountain bikes.
+With a fat bike, you have more wiggle room with sizing than you would other road bikes or mountain models.

-Currently, carbon fiber bikes tend to only come in three or four sizes.
+Currently, carbon fiber models tend to only come in three or four sizes.
 People who are shorter than 5’4″ may have a hard time finding one that will work for them.
-Luckily, aluminum bikes have many more options.
+Luckily, aluminum models have many more options.

-Due to the tall tires, fat-tire bikes can often seem too big for someone on the shorter side, but with proper research, anyone should be able to find one to fit them.
+Due to the tall tires, fat-tires can often seem too big for someone on the shorter side, but with proper research, anyone should be able to find one to fit them.